 (same as Religious Studies 2350) is comparative study of religious institutions and beliefs, calendrical feasts and solemnities, religious roles and hierarchies, ritual innovation and revitalization.

-is an examination of the social and social psychological processes by which individuals become members of human groups (formerly Sociology 4610).
+(same as the former Sociology 4610) is an examination of the social and social psychological processes by which individuals become members of human groups.

 Introduction to the Methods of Social Research